JiapengFan/2IOI0-group-16/README.md

 Run final_tool.py.

 A GUI will show up.
-The mandatory input fields that can be filled in the recommended order are
+The input fields that can be filled in the recommended order are
   1. Path to training and test data set from the root.
   2. The name of your output csv file containing the predicted and actual result.
   3. Whether you want to make use of event or time prediction or both.